 The United States Department of Agriculture (USDA) recommends the pressure canner as the only safe method for canning low-acid foods: vegetables, meats, poultry, fish, and seafood.

-Become familiar with the various parts of the canner (Fig. A).
-Do not attempt to use your pressure canner before reading the instructions on pages 4 and 5.
+Become familiar with the various parts of the canner as shown in Fig. A. Do not use your pressure canner before reading the instructions on pages 4 and 5.